-A party in interest seeking to impose the automatic stay under § 362(c)(4) must file a motion for that relief using Vt.
-LB Form A-2 as soon as possible after the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with seven days' notice.
+A party in interest seeking to impose the automatic stay pursuant tounder § 362(c)(4) of the Code must file a motion for that relief using Vt.
+LB Form A-2 within 30 days of as soon as possible after the filing of the petition and contact the courtroom deputy to schedule an evidentiary hearing with 7-seven days' notice.
 See Vt.
 LBR 9014-1(b)(2).
 The movant must serve the motion and notice of hearing on the debtor, the debtor's attorney (if any), the case trustee, the United States trustee, and all creditors.)
-Any other party in interest who wishes to join or oppose the motion must file a Bankruptcy Rule 9014(e) notice of evidentiary hearing using Vt.
-LB Form V no later than three business days before the hearing.
+The movant and a Any other party in interest who wishes to join or oppose the motion must file a Fed.
+R. Bankr.
+P.Bankruptcy Rule 9014(e) notice of evidentiary hearing (using Vt.
+LB Form V), no later than 3-three business days before the hearing.